cohere-ai/cohere-typescript/README.md

 ## Streaming

-The SDK supports streaming from the chat endpoint.
-To take advantage of this feature, pass stream: true with your request and a callback to handle the events.
+The SDK supports streaming endpoints.
+To take advantage of this feature for chat, use `chatStream`.

 ```ts
 const stream = await cohere.chatStream({